 Simone’s Incorporated Business Restructuring

 Simone ran a corporation that employed 20 people, but an economic downturn in her industry forced her to lay off staff.
 Bills began piling up, suppliers weren’t being paid and orders weren’t being filled.
 Simone had also fallen behind in payments with her landlord.
 A Spergel Licensed Insolvency Trustee assessed her situation during a FREE consultation and provided her options with based on whether she wanted to continue to operate or close down her business.
-Spergel performed an in-depth analysis of her business cash flow and earnings.
-Spergel advised that her business was viable if she could reduce expenses in certain areas while adding product lines to increase revenues.
-Spergel explained that a Division I proposal would immediately stop all collection and enforcement efforts from her creditors, allow her breathing room to restructure operationally and move forward.
+We performed an in-depth analysis of her business cash flow and earnings.
+We advised that her business was viable if she could reduce expenses in certain areas while adding product lines to increase revenues.
+Spergel explained that a Division I proposal would stay all her current creditors, allow her breathing room to restructure operationally and move forward.
 Let our decades of experience advising small business owners in tough situations help you too.